roni-castro/blog/README.md

-It's required the following command tobe set in the terminal to associate the mongodb path to the application.
-In the example the database name is blog_db:
+It's required the following command t create an environment variable which will store the database path.
+In the example the database name is blog_db.
+If it's not set in the terminal than the url "mongodb://localhost/blog_db" will be used by default to store the database

 export DATABASE_URL=mongodb://localhost/blog_db